Mortgages for First Time Buyers

 - Deposit

 We highly recommend the Moneybox Lifetime ISA (LISA) as this allows for a FCA regulated tax-fee savings account where you accumulate daily interest as well as a government bonus of up to £1000 a year.
-It is worth noting that this can only be used for a first-time-buyer aged between 18-40, the maximum purchase price is £450,000 and this account must be opened for a year before it can be withdrawn to purchase a property, any other withdrawal request will incur a penalization.
+It is worth noting that this can only be used for a first-time-buyer aged between 18-40, the maximum purchase price is £450,000 and this account must be opened for a year before it can be withdrawn to purchase a property, any other withdrawal requests will incur a penalty.
 For more information, please visit https://www.moneyboxapp.com/isa/lifetime/?

 - Finding your first home and making an offer